meilisearch/documentation/learn/what_is_meilisearch/philosophy.md

 Meilisearch aims to be your go-to search backend when you want to build a great search experience for your end-users.

-Meilisearch is designed for front-facing search, that is search for users of your site, app, or product.
+Meilisearch is designed for front-facing search, search for users of your site, app, or product.
 As a result, we are fully committed to the philosophy of [prefix search](https://en.wikipedia.org/wiki/Trie).

 ### Anti-pattern